creating, negotiating, and resisting transnational food systems

-This year’s Symposium aims at drawing into dialogue scholars exploring the historical complexities of the relationship between body and nutrition.
-We invite abstracts for papers covering any topic related to the study of this relationship including, but not limited to, the following:
+This year’s Symposium encourages scholars from all relevant fields of research to explore the continuing relevance of the links between (post)colonial studies and food history.
+We invite abstracts for papers covering any topic related to the study of this theme including, but not limited to, the following:

 Guidelines for Paper Proposals

 The conference program consists of plenary keynote lectures, paper presentations and panel discussions.
-If you are interested in presenting a paper at the conference, please submit an abstract before 5 March 2018.
-Please expect to be presenting to a large audience of up to 350 people, including academic as well as professional participants.
+If you are interested in presenting a paper at the conference, please submit an abstract before 5 March 2019.
+Please expect to be presenting to an audience of up to 200 people, including academic as well as professional participants.
 The conference language is English.
 Presenters of accepted papers are asked to speak 20 minutes, as lively and engaging as possible, followed by a discussion with the panel and the audience under the supervision of a session chair.

 Applications should include: